karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 ===========

-The JSON_ format for all 30loops objects has a similar structure and implements a certain behaviour.
-The format and behaviour described is valid for all objects identified by an URI.
+The JSON_ format for all 30loops objects has a similar structure and implements a certain behavior.
+The format and behavior described is valid for all objects identified by an URI.
 Unless specified in the detailed description of each object, the rules of this section always apply.